6 Examples of Fintech Content Marketing That Works

 To avoid this, 90% of our content is based on interviews with internal experts.
 With this approach, we can ensure our content is unique, has an expert point of view and is written at the level of our target audience.
 Again, when you’re writing for experts, content based on expertise is a lot more likely to capture their attention and take you seriously than beginner style content.

-By creating content based on interview, we’re also able to:
+By creating educational content based on interview, we’re also able to:

 • Go into more depth about our client’s product.